 Books and objects of the Navy National Museum

-As well as those of the museum, library collections have their origins in the set of objects and books gathered in the Louvre for the needs of the School of Engineers Builders created by Duhamel du Monceau.
+Like the museum's collections, the library's collections derive from all the objects and books collected at the Louvre for the needs of the École des Ingénieurs Constructeurs created by Duhamel du Monceau.

 This initial core was a valuable tool for conservatives who enriched succession, sometimes even from their own collections.
 Thus was formed the heritage fund, composed of old books, rare and valuable.
 Centered on shipbuilding at the start, it was later extended its reach to all knowledge related to marine, echoing the museum's history and evolution.

 Among its many treasures, the library holds treasures, remarkable works that particularly deserve to be highlighted: milestones in the history of the navy and its techniques, works at the prestigious provenance, atlas published in the return of large trips exploration, testimonies of work and family practices, traces of adventurous expeditions, memories of now extinct institutions stories of a life dedicated to the navy through a diary ...
 Even a modest print or a simple catalog of manufacturing can become, by their rarity, valuable books.
 However, all in their astonishing diversity, are involved in the transmission of maritime heritage.